TrevorTheAmazing/TrashCollectorAlso/README.md

 DONE - (10 points): As an employee, I want to be able to confirm that I have completed a pickup.
 DONE - (10 points): As an employee, I want to be able to filter customers in my pickup area by a particular day of the week to see who gets a pickup for the day selected.
+DONE - (10 points): As an employee, I want all confirmed pickups to have a charge applied to the customer.
 DONE - (15 points): As an employee, I want my default view to be a list of today’s trash pickups in my area (determined by the employee’s zip code).

 Bonus-